Chirality-Induced Orbital Selectivity through Linear-Orbital Coupling

-In this work, we investigate a continuous-variable model in three spatial dimensions (3D) of an electron propagating through a chiral electrostatic potential.
-We show that transverse electron motion, orthogonal to the long axis of the chiral potential and governed by OAM dynamics, leads to a strong dependence of electron transmittance on initial OAM states over a physically realistic range of parameters.
+In this work, we investigate a three-dimensional (3D) continuous-variable model of an electron propagating through a chiral electrostatic potential.
+The transverse confinement defines local orbital-angular-momentum states around the helical centerline, and transmission through the chiral region depends strongly on the incident OAM state.
 Moreover, the orbital polarization changes sign when the handedness of the chiral potential is inverted.
-This chirality-induced orbital selectivity originates from a coupled change in OAM and linear momentum along the long axis, which is fundamentally different from the models considered in Refs.~\cite{GerstenJCP2013,LiuNM2021} (see the SM for details).
-We find that our CIOS mechanism is analogous to CISS induced by delocalized phonon modes~\cite{VittmannJPCL2023}.
+In our model, chirality-induced orbital selectivity originates from a helical coupling between axial linear momentum and OAM of an electron, rather than OAM filtering or anisotropic hopping through atomic orbitals in a reduced-dimensional description as in Refs.~\cite{GerstenJCP2013,LiuNM2021} (see the SI for details).
+Our CIOS mechanism is analogous in spirit to CISS induced by delocalized phonon modes~\cite{VittmannJPCL2023}.
 However, crucially, the linear-orbital coupling, which originates from the transverse electron motion and is responsible for the CIOS effect, is significantly stronger than the spin-phonon coupling under physically reasonable parameter regimes.
 We demonstrate that the CIOS effect increases with the length of the chiral region and remains robust against static disorder in its internal potential structure.
-We remark that while bare spin-orbit coupling inside the chiral potential is too weak to induce appreciable spin dynamics in our 3D model, spin-OAM correlations, present prior to transmission through the chiral potential~\cite{Footnote}, allow the CIOS mechanism to induce the CISS effect.
+We remark that while bare spin-orbit coupling inside the chiral potential is too weak to induce appreciable spin dynamics in our 3D model, spin-OAM correlations, present prior to transmission through the chiral potential, allow the CIOS mechanism to induce the CISS effect.
 These results suggest that CIOS may play an important role in enantiospecific electron transmission in chiral systems.

-{\em Model --} We consider a model in three-dimensions of an electron propagating through a chiral potential whose long axis coincides with the $z$-axis and is defined in the region $0 \le z \le L$.
+We consider a model in three spatial dimensions of an electron propagating through a chiral potential whose long axis coincides with the $z$-axis and is defined in the region $0 \le z \le L$.
 The Hamiltonian is given by

 where the equilibrium position of the harmonic potential is displaced in the $xy$-plane as a function of $z$, encoding the chirality of the chiral potential, as schematically shown in Fig.~\ref{fig1}(a).
 To reduce the computational cost of simulating our 3D model, we consider a polaron transformation implemented via a unitary displacement operator conditioned on $z$